Skip to main content

 • Details (JSONB, action-specific context)

-DBHost has two roles:
+DBHost also has two platform-wide roles:

 RoleAccess

-userOwn databases, own API keys, own settings
+userOwn databases, own activity history, own API keys, own settings